pacdew/We-Learnen/README.md

   - set up slight functionality within the firebase application.
   - will work on actual user identification and login functionality.
   - will work on being able to upload lists and the ability to edit them if user is correctly validated

+5/22/2020 - authentication between users
+  - Was able to add Email login for a user...